Jury Service - Frequently Asked Questions

 Your name was selected at random from a list of names generated from voter registration, driver’s license, and "identicard" records.
 Every year the Administrative Office for the Courts in Olympia creates a new list of names for every court in King County.
 It is possible that you will be summoned by one or more courts in the same year or over the course of several years.

 If you have reported for jury duty in Superior Court within the past 12 months, we are happy to excuse you from your current summons.
-Log onto our new juror scheduling system and request to be excused, noting that you have served recently with Superior Court.
+Log onto our new online Juror Portal and request to be excused, noting that you have served recently with Superior Court.

 You are welcome to bring reading material and laptops since our locations have wireless internet access.
 All persons and packages will be subject to security screening.